flutter/website/widgets-intro.md

 that location in the tree.
 (Notice that we typically name subclasses of [`State`](https://docs.flutter.io/flutter/widgets/State-class.html) with leading underscores to indicate that they are private implementation details.)
-When this widget's parent rebuilds, the parent will create a new instance of `ShoppingList`, but the framework will reuse the `_ShoppingListState` instance that is already in the tree rather than calling [`createState`](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html#createState) again.
+When this widget's parent rebuilds, the parent creates a new instance of `ShoppingList`, but the framework reuses the `_ShoppingListState` instance that is already in the tree rather than calling [`createState`](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html#createState) again.